LAUNCH AND EARLY ORBIT SUPPORT

 Working directly with both launch providers and satellite operators, ExoAnalytic Solutions establishes a launch collection plan to enable live streaming imagery and tracking data during launch, deployment, and early orbit operations.

-The use of low-thrust propulsion systems such as XIPS, Xenon, etc. are expected to increase satellite operating lifetimes by xxx years.
+The use of low-thrust propulsion systems such as XIPS, Xenon, etc. are expected to increase satellite operating lifetimes.
 These thrusters are also used in a near continuous thrust to raise and circularize a GTO orbit until the spacecraft reaches its final operating location.
 Tracking these spacecraft requires great effort and global coverage.
 ExoAnalytic has successfully tracked all low-thrust launches.

 A critical first step in the launch process is to define the flight risk due to spacecraft and debris along the expected flight path.
 ExoAnalytic supports launch conjunction screening pre-launch and utilizes our GTO tracking orbit updates and internal space object catalog to refine collision risks throughout the launch, GTO, and deployment process.